praekeltfoundation/contentrepo-base-flow/Browsable FAQs/QA/flows/Browsable FAQs.md

 When you reach the leaf of the content tree, a single "Main Menu" button appears.
 This needs to be linked to go back to the service's main menu.

+# MainMenu

+This menu displays all the titles of the index pages that are found in the CMS, along with a hardcoded message.

 <!-- { section: "5717187d-7351-498d-a008-73fa6b29183d", x: 0, y: 0} -->

 ```stack